amunategui/amunategui.github.io/_posts/2014-11-04-dealing-with-large-files.md

 ---
 layout: post
-title: How to work with files that are too large for a computer’s RAM – Using R to process data in chunks.
+title: How to work with files that are too large for a computer’s <b>RAM</b>?
+Using R to process large data in chunks.
 category: Machine Learning
 tags: exploring
 year: 2014